netskopeoss/BOMSkope/README.md

 1. Ensure you have a supported SQLAlchemy database installed: [Features - SQLAlchemy](https://www.sqlalchemy.org/features.html).
 2. Download your appropriate CycloneDX binary into the `app/` directory and mark it as executable: https://github.com/CycloneDX/cyclonedx-cli/releases/.
-    1. *BOMSkope has been tested and confirmed to work with version 0.25.0.*
+    1. *BOMSkope has been tested and confirmed to work with version 0.25.0 and 0.27.2*
 3. If you are utilizing MacOS, run the following command to download the libicu library: `brew install icu4c`

 <br>